A Quick Guide to Growing Berries

-Traditionally cane fruit were grown in rows along posts and wires.
-This helps contain the canes and keep them upright, however if you are just growing one plant you can keep them trained up a single post or use wooden stakes and wire to create a structure to keep the canes growing up.
+Traditionally, cane fruit were grown in rows along posts and wires.
+This helps contain the canes and keep them upright.
+However if you are just growing one plant you can keep it trained up a single post or use wooden stakes and wire to create a structure to keep the canes growing up.

 Growing in rows along wires

-Drive or dig a post into the ground until it is solid on either side of you row (multiple posts will be needed on longer rows).
+Drive or dig a post into the ground until it is solid on either side of your row (multiple posts will be needed on longer rows).

-Stretch 2 lengths of garden wire and run between each post.
+Stretch two lengths of garden wire and run between each post.
 Leave 60cm between each post and tension as best as you can.

-As your canes grow tie them onto one side of the wire.
-Keep fruiting canes on one side of the wire and grow the young canes on the other side to make it easier prune in winter.
+As your canes grow, tie them onto one side of the wire.
+Keep fruiting canes on one side of the wire and grow the young canes on the other side to make it easier to prune in winter.

 Growing in a smaller space

-These 2 varieties fruit twice in a year, in autumn (on this year’s growth) and in summer (on last year’s canes).
+These two varieties fruit twice in a year, in autumn (on this year’s growth) and in summer (on last year’s canes).

 In winter, prune this year’s canes back by around a third (cut back to a good bud) and remove any weak canes back right to the ground.

-In Autumn – Cut the top 10cm off new canes, cutting back to a good bud, to encourage branching.
+In utumn – cut the top 10cm off new canes, cutting back to a good bud, to encourage branching.
 Remove old canes after they have finished fruiting.